fpdavis/MarquesasServer/README.md

 Todo (in order of importance):

+   * Change search for PlayGame to match GetAllGames
    * Add platform support
    * Add support for /Game/ID to pull back game information for games not selected but in XML files.
      ID could be the games ID, Title, or possibly some other identifier